ApolloAuto/apollo/docs/howto/how_to_launch_and_run_apollo.md

 ### Start Apollo

-Running `scripts/bootstrap.sh` will start Dreamview backend with the Monitor module enabled.
+Running `scripts/bootstrap.sh` will start Dreamview backend with the monitor module enabled.

 ```
 # Startup modules monitor and dreamview, the default option is start.